sixty-nine/blinkt/README.md

  * /blinkt/cpu-load - will run the cpu-load.py example
  * /blinkt/mem-load - will run the mem-load.py example
  * /blinkt/graph - will run the graph.py example
+ * /blinkt/candle - will run the candle.py example

 ## Pimoroni library abstraction